neoclide/coc-java/Readme.md

 - `java.projectConfiguration.update`: is available when the editor is focused on a Maven pom.xml or a Gradle file.
 It forces project configuration / classpath updates (eg. dependency changes or Java compilation level), according to the project build descriptor.
 - `java.open.serverLog`: opens the Java Language Server log file, useful for troubleshooting problems.
 - `java.workspace.compile`: manually triggers compilation of the workspace.
-- `java.edit.organizeImports`: Organize imports in the currently opened Java file.
+- `java.action.organizeImports`: Organize imports in the currently opened Java file.
 - `java.open.formatter.settings`: Open the Eclipse formatter settings.
 Creates a new settings file if none exists.
 - `java.clean.workspace`: Clean the Java language server workspace.